wp-plugins/ajax-event-calendar/readme.txt

 = 0.9.5 =
 * Added upcoming events widget
 * Added redirect to event administration page from front-end calendar page login link
-* Changed front-end calendar implementation from custom template to shortcode, to accommodate wider range of themes
+* Changed front-end calendar implementation from custom template to shortcode, to accomodate wider range of themes
 * Auto-generated Google Maps link, based on event address fields
 * A giant **Merci** to doc75word for submitting the French localization!